-- (1) Examination prerequisites and results, as well as academic degrees obtained through degree programmes at German universities or universities of cooperative education (state or state-recognised), or at foreign universities (state or state-recognised), will be recognised as long as there is no significant difference concerning the skills acquired, courses taken and degree obtained through the programme.
-This recognition is required in order to continue an academic programme, take examinations, enrol in a further academic programme or be admitted to a doctoral programme.
-The validity of § 15, paragraphs 3 and 4 LBG (State Public Service Law) remains unaffected. - (2) Preliminary and intermediate examinations taken at other German universities in the same degree programme or in a similar degree programme will be recognised.
-Courses completed at recognised distance-learning institutions will be considered equivalent to those in a corresponding traditional degree programme with regard to determining the duration of study. - (3) It is the applicant's responsibility to provide all information necessary for credits to be recognised.
-It is the responsibility of the office which carries out the recognition procedure to prove that an application does not fulfil the requirements. - (4) If agreements exist between the Federal Republic of Germany and other states concerning equivalent university degree programmes (Equivalency Agreements) that favour students from other states by way of derogation from paragraph 1 and § 29, paragraph 2, sentence 5 of the LHG (Act on Higher Education of the State of Baden-Wurttemberg), the rules and regulations in the Equivalency Agreement take precedence. - (5) Examination results are to be graded on the basis of a credit system that allows credits from equivalent or similar degree programmes to be recognised; this also applies to universities of cooperative education, provided that equivalence is established. - (6) Knowledge and skills acquired outside of the higher education system are to be recognised if - 1. the requirements for university admission are fulfilled at the time of recognition, - 2. the knowledge and skills to be recognised for the university degree programme are equivalent in both content and level to the course credits and examinations which they are to replace, and - 3. the criteria for recognition have been verified in an accreditation.
+- (3) It is the applicant's responsibility to provide all information necessary for credits to be recognised.
+It is the responsibility of the office which carries out the recognition procedure to prove that an application does not fulfil the requirements. - (4) If agreements exist between the Federal Republic of Germany and other states concerning equivalent university degree programmes (Equivalency Agreements) that favour students from other states by way of derogation from paragraph 1 and § 29, paragraph 2, sentence 5 of the LHG (Act on Higher Education of the State of Baden-Wurttemberg), the rules and regulations in the Equivalency Agreement take precedence. - (5) Examination results are to be graded on the basis of a credit system that allows credits from equivalent or similar degree programmes to be recognised; this also applies to universities of cooperative education, provided that equivalence is established. - (6) Knowledge and skills acquired outside of the higher education system are to be recognised if - 1. the requirements for university admission are fulfilled at the time of recognition, - the knowledge and skills to be recognised for the university degree programme are equivalent in both content and level to the course credits and examinations which they are to replace, and - 3. the criteria for recognition have been verified in an accreditation. - Knowledge and skills gained outside a university degree programme may not replace more than 50% of the university degree programme.

-The maximum number of credits that may be recognised for skills and competences acquired outside of the higher education system is 20 credits.
 A Master's thesis will not be recognised.
-If documentation of individual examinations that would provide evidence of specific knowledge and skills cannot be provided, the examinations board may request the completion of a placement test.

-(7) When recognising credits from refresher courses for a university degree programme, paragraphs 2 and 5 as well as paragraph 6 apply accordingly.
-A maximum of 45 credits will be recognised for the Master's degree programme.
+If documentation of individual examinations that would provide evidence of specific knowledge and skills cannot be provided, the examinations board may request the completion of a placement test. - (7) For refresher courses, credits may be given for courses and examinations.
+When recognising credits from refresher courses for a university degree programme, paragraphs 2 and 5 as well as paragraph 6 sentence 1 no. 1 apply accordingly.
 When recognising knowledge and skills gained outside a university degree programme for refresher courses, paragraph 6 applies accordingly.